Zettte/Zip-Command/README.md

 ##### 4 | Another window will appear and finally you have to click in one blank field and paste right there de direction of the file called "Zip.exe" where is located inside "Zip-Command\bin\Debug\net6.0\".
 (You have to paste the full path to the file or it won't work).

-And there you have it!, Just open your terminal and type some command like "Zip -R "Downloads/sample.zip".
+And there you have it!, Just open your terminal and type some command like "zip -R "Downloads/sample.zip".